Everything You Need For Razor Clam Season!

 The only downside is that like most wagons, it's not going to be the most comfortable for kids, as there isn't much cushion.
 I would suggest bringing a blanket to sit on if this is a concern.

-Send this link to someone you think would benefit from this wagon!
+Send this beach wagon to someone you think would benefit from this wagon!

 We often use a baby carrier to hold the baby while we dig.
 This has been a great option for us if our other kids are in the wagon.
 He is still able to move around freely since the baby carrier is nice and snug.